sbmkvp/footfall_from_wifi_sensors/review/response.md

 of unique devices.
 This argument was not elaborated until 2.5 pages later in section 3.2.

+> This material has now been amended and resequenced.

 2. P6 l27, please provide more information regarding how you defined the threshold for low/high signal strength when eliminating the background noise.
 This was also unclear in the case study on P8, where the authors repeatedly